MahdiatK/SoftwareDevelopmentUnite/README.md

 - This will be catered towards students, casual gamers or anyone looking for a quick game that they can play with a group of people

 Considerations;
-- difficulty level, simple, intuitive gameplay
+- Difficulty level, simple, intuitive gameplay
-- platform, likely to be played on desktop or mobile
+- Platform, likely to be played on desktop or mobile
 - Multiplater, it would require syncing between players and managing turn taking on the game

 Pros;